stephenmcd/mezzanine/README.rst

 `Bitbucket`_.
 Consult the documentation for `Django's internationalization`_ methodology for more information on creating translations and using them.

+Mezzanine also comes with a `django-modeltranslation`_ integration which can be optionally activated, allowing for full user content translation. `Multi-Lingual Sites`_ are fully possible with the combination of both tools.

 Third-party Modules
 ===================